slafi/PySQLizer/readme.md

 PySQLizer provides two main classes that can be called from any other Python script:

-* CSV Reader `CSVReader`: it reads the CSV file and parses its data and column headers.
+* CSV Reader `CSVReader`: it reads the CSV file and parses its data and column fields.
 * SQL Generator `SQLGenerator`: it generates the SQL table structure and data insertion instruction.

 The following snippet summarizes the required steps to properly read and parse the CSV file: